|Nutrition Facts (per serving)|

 If you want to make tahini helva at home, you can use this recipe.
 It won’t be quite as firm as the blocks you would buy in the store, but it still has a wonderful, nutty sweet flavor.

-- Put the water in a saucepan and bring it to a boil.
+Put the water in a medium saucepan and bring it to a boil over medium-high heat.
 Add the sugar and stir until dissolved.